-Students must provide the SNTHS Registrar with OFFICIAL TRANSCRIPTS for each class completed in order to meet this requirement.
-While courses are in progress students will be required to print proof of enrollment and good standing to their Advisory teacher.
+Students must provide the SNTECHS Registrar with OFFICIAL TRANSCRIPTS for each class completed in order to meet this requirement.
+While courses are in progress students will be required to show proof of enrollment and good standing to the College and Career Mentor teacher and/or the school counselor.